Gauge invariant quantum thermodynamics: consequences for the first law: Discussion

-\textbf{Discussion}

-In the classical world the first law of thermodynamics tells us how to sharply split the internal energy of a system into work and heat.
-The extension of this result to the quantum realm typically relies on operational grounds.
-Therefore, work is associated with a given unitary process while heat is usually related with the irreversible flux of energy.
-In the current contribution we take a distinct route, proposing a new theory of quantum thermodynamics based on the principle of gauge invariance.
-We also address the consequences of such theory to the first law of thermodynamics.
-The fact that gauge theories are the most successful ones in describing nature (standard model~\cite{Weinberg2005}, general relativity~\cite{Wald1994}, quantum matter~\cite{Wen2004}, etc.) provides us a fresh ground on which quantum thermodynamics may be considered.
+\section{Discussion}

-Concerning the first law, the usual notions of heat and work are based on Clausius idea.
+Concerning the first law of thermodynamics, the~usual notions of heat and work are based on the Clausius theorem.
 Heat is associated with the change in the thermodynamic entropy while work is linked with the changes in some externally controlled parameter.
-Such notions cannot be simply extended to the quantum world, thus leading to several definitions of work and heat that are, in general, nonequivalent, but operationally well defined~\cite{Talkner2016}.
-Here enters information theory where heat is usually associated with the change in the von Neumann entropy, while work preserves the informational content of the system.
-The theory proposed here lies in between such perspectives.
-We adopt the coarse-graining spirit of classical thermodynamics in order to build the gauge theory of quantum thermodynamics.
-This theory leads to gauge invariant definitions of thermodynamic quantities, in particular, heat and work that are not solely related with the change in the information entropy.
-Work is associated with the engenvalues of the Hamiltonian while heat is connected with the change in the eigenbasis of the Hamiltonian, thus being deeply linked with energy delocalization.
+Such notions cannot be simply extended to the quantum world, thus leading to several definitions of work and heat that are, in~general, nonequivalent, but~operationally well-defined~\cite{Talkner2016}.
+The~theory proposed here leads to gauge-invariant definitions of thermodynamic quantities, in~particular, heat and work that are not solely related with the change in the information entropy.
+Work is associated with the eigenvalues of the Hamiltonian while heat is connected with the change in the eigenbasis of the Hamiltonian, thus being deeply linked with energy delocalization.
 This implies that we can have heat even in a closed quantum system, which is in sharp contrast with the usual notions of quantum heat~\cite{Alicki1979,Kieu2004,Binder2018,Landi2020}.
-In the adopted perspective coherences in the energy eigenbasis indicate that energy is not defined and its spread over the system space is interpreted as heat.
+However, we must remember that such a notion is well-understood in classical physics, where heat is associated with energy transferred to the degrees of freedom that are averaged out due to the coarse-grained nature of macroscopic measurements~\cite{Callen1985}.
+In quantum physics, things are trickier and, when considering closed systems, heat is usually associated with transitions (generation of coherences) in the energy eigenbasis~\cite{Bunin2011,Polkovnikov2008}.
+In the adopted perspective, coherences in the energy eigenbasis indicate that the energy variance does not vanish and this uncertainty is here interpreted as heat.
+Therefore, our work shows that this notion naturally emerges from the framework of gauge invariance, a~physical principle lying in the basis of all modern~physics.